BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 <img width="600" alt="image" src="https://github.com/BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/assets/170743218/740e205f-0aab-4a1b-8513-ba4b1754fab1">

 In real AMT experiment, you can check the response of each worker, and decide to approve or reject their response.
-This is necessary as there will be bots or people that give low-quality answers which can bias the results.
+This is necessary as there will be bots or people that give low-quality responses which can bias the result.

-By approving HITs, you give permission to reward the worker.
+By approving a response, you give permission to reward the worker.
-If you reject them, they will not be paid, and AMT will automatically publish a new assignment.
+If you reject, the workder will not be paid, and AMT will automatically publish a new assignment for that HIT.

 By downloading the csv, and mark "x" under a column titled "Approve" or putting your reject comment under  a column title "Reject", you can do this offline.